OWASP/www-project-sbom-forum/index.md

 tags: example-tag
 level: 2
 type:
-pitch: The SBOM Forum identifies and tries to find solutions to problems that are preventing widespread distribution and use of SBOMs by private and public organizations.
+pitch: SBOM Forum identifies and tries to find solutions to problems that are preventing widespread distribution and use of SBOMs by private and public organizations.

 ---